Simply Sensational Cookies, do I!

 Au Naturel Dye-Free Daisy Cookie Icing

 I like this icing because it avoids food dyes, but is easy, spreads smoothly, and has a slight sheen.
-Also, it sets up well, but doesn't get hard after a few days.
 For another au naturel icing that gives you green shades, check out my green tea icing recipe here.

 The recipe makes enough to decorate at least 3 dozen 2 3/4 to 3-inch cookies.
 Since it is sweet, add just enough to cover each cookie; don't pile it on.